6 min read

 Perimenopause in Your 40s: The Symptoms Nobody Warned You About

 The most important first step is recognition.
-Once perimenopause is identified as the likely cause of your symptoms, treatment options include:
+Once perimenopause is identified as the likely cause of your symptoms, several treatment approaches can help:

 You do not need to wait until your periods have stopped to seek help.
 If you are in your 40s and experiencing new or worsening symptoms, perimenopause may well be the explanation — and effective treatment is available.